panifie/PingPong.jl/README.md

 import Pkg; Pkg.instantiate()
 ```

-Read the [:book:documentation](https://panifie.github.io/PingPong.jl/) to learn how to get started with the bot.
+Read the :book: documentation ([link](https://panifie.github.io/PingPong.jl/)) to learn how to get started with the bot.

-For questions and direct support you can join the [:speech_balloon:discord chat](https://discord.gg/xDeBmSzDUr)
+For questions and direct support you can join the :speech_balloon: discord chat ([link](https://discord.gg/xDeBmSzDUr))

 [^1]: Not to be confused with bisimulation :)